 Below are Custom Category best practices, along with information on your recommended course of action.

-Note: “Your courses” refers to your Company Specific Parent courses.
+Note: “Your courses” refers to your Company Specific Parent courses while "activities" refers to course and job qualifications.

 Consider how you’ll manage your categories